kiewic/money-management/README.md

 # Money Management Angular App

-This project was generated with [Angular CLI](https://angular.io/cli) version 15.2.1.

 ## Build and development server

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.